-Aethiqah Abdul-Halim: The Veil in Indonesia (funded by the Indeonesian government).
+Aethiqah Abdul-Halim: The Veil in Indonesia (Co-supervised with Yulia Egarova) (funded by the Indonesian government).

-Jacco Visser: The Impact of the Bangladesh War Crimes Tribunal (Funded by the Danish Research Council, Aarhus University, Denmark).
+Jacco Visser: The Impact of the Bangladesh War Crimes Tribunal (Co-supervised with Sarah Dybris McQuaid) (Funded by the Danish Research Council, Aarhus University, Denmark).

 1. Public Memories of Gendered/Sexual Violence during wars/conflict situations As a Richard Carley Hunt Fellow awarded by the Wenner Gren Foundation for Anthropological Research (New York),my book emerging from an extensive fieldwork in Bangladesh is: The Spectral Wound: Sexual Violence and Public Memories and the Bangladesh War of 1971) is published in 2015 with Duke University Press (Foreword by Prof. Veena Das).
 See The Spectral Wound for further information about the book and the Somatosphere Book Forum: http://somatosphere.net/2017/02/book-forum-nayanika-mookherjee-the-spectral-wound.html Here are a few chosen reviews of the book:

 - Acutely aware of the methodological and ethical quandaries of attempts to recover or give voice to survivors, Mookherjee offers instead ethnographic accounts of her birangona interlocutors’ everyday worlds as she encountered them.
 She juxtaposes these to a reading of testimonial cultures that have developed around the figure of the birangona; critical analysis of visual and literary representations; and conversations with a range of activists, including those responsible for “rehabilitating” so-called war-affected women and girls.
 This is multi-sited ethnography at its best. – Dina Siddiqi, International Feminist Journal of Politics.